 Diagnosis and Tests

-- Abdominal exploration - slideshow Available in Spanish
+- Abdominal exploration - series (Medical Encyclopedia) Also in Spanish

-- Abdominal Pain, Short-Term (American Academy of Family Physicians) Available in Spanish
+- Abdominal Pain (Stomach Pain), Short-Term (American Academy of Family Physicians) Also in Spanish

-- Abdominal Ultrasound (Radiological Society of North America, American College of Radiology) Available in Spanish
+- Abdominal Ultrasound (American College of Radiology; Radiological Society of North America) Also in Spanish

 - ClinicalTrials.gov: Appendicitis (National Institutes of Health)